danieltantonio/CompTIA_Security_Plus_Notes/README.md

 - **Hybrid Cryptography**: Using both Symmetric and Asymmetric algorithms to encrypt data.
 - **Hashing**: A one way cryptographic function on data that cannot be cracked, nor decrypted using a key.
 Only used as a way to represent the data, data modification, and to prove integrity.
 Does not provide confidentiality.
 - **Hash**: The output of the hashing algorithm.
+- **Lightweight Cryptography**: A crytpographic method that requires less computational complexity for a more restricted device. *(e.g.) Security for IoT devices*
+- **Entropy**: A lack of order or predictability; descent into disorder.
+Randomness.
+- **Provisioning**: Data available to the users.
+- **Deprovisioning**: Data unavailable.
+- **Normalization**: Removing or managing uncessary or redundant information from a database in order to make the database server faster, more secure, and less confusing.
+- **Dead Code**: Code that isn't being used within an application software.
+- **Biometric**: An authentication method that uses parts of your body. *(e.g.) finger prints, retina, iris, voice, etc.*
+- **Redundancy**: Portion of the total information that can be eliminated without loss of essential information.
+Provision of duplicate, or backup equipment links that immediately take over the function of equipment or transmission lines that fail.
+- **Zigbee**: Short distance communication.
+- **Z-Wave**: Another short distance communication.
+- **Federation**: An authentication method that allows credntials to be shared across multiple web applications. *(e.g.) To use either your Facebook, Google, or Github account to sign into your Discord account*.

 ## Prevention
 - **Phishing** - Employee/User Training